 Weekly planning Evidence of lesson Little Wandle Phase 1 Phonics Scheme Maths planning Wow moments to be uploaded to Tapestry.
-Weekly evidence recorded in Maths Collaboration Books.
+Daily evidence recorded in Maths Collaboration Books.
 Record of group and individual learning.

-Literacy planning Mark making/writing evidence in child-initiated writing books.
+Literacy planning including squiggle while you wiggle Mark making/writing evidence in child-initiated writing books each week.
+Rabbits to have more evidence.
 Wow moments to be uploaded to Tapestry.
-Evidence recorded in Literacy Collaboration Books.
-Record of group and individual learning.
 Expressive, art and design planning Wow moments to be uploaded to Tapestry.
 Understanding the world planning Wow moments to be uploaded to Tapestry.